Below are common scenarios related to the use of the UC Davis Travel card and recommended best practices.

 - Cash Advances or Pre-Trip Payments

 - Payment transactions load into AggieTravel as an imported expense.

-2. Cash Advances: Available using your Travel card just like an ATM card at a bank.
+Cash Advances are available using your Travel card just like an ATM card at a bank.

 - If you lost your PIN, contact U.S. Bank at the number printed on the back of the card to request a new PIN.

 - Cash Advances load into AggieTravel like other card transactions, and must be reconciled on an AggieTravel expense report.

-> If a portion of your advance is unused at the end of the trip or event, you should reconcile the remaining amount as a Personal expense and then remit payment to U.S. Bank directly for that amount.
+- If a portion of your advance is unused at the end of the trip or event, reconcile the remaining amount as a Personal or Non-Reimbursable expense and remit payment to U.S. Bank directly for that amount.
 Enter the payment confirmation from U.S. Bank in the Personal or Non-Reimbursable expense entry.

-4. Most banks will provide larger cash advances if you go inside the bank, rather than use the ATM machines.
+Most banks provide larger cash advances if you go inside the bank, rather than use the ATM machines.

-5. If you need your cash advance limit increased, contact the Travel Help desk at firstname.lastname@example.org before going to the bank.
+- If you need your cash advance limit increased, contact the Travel Help desk at firstname.lastname@example.org before going to the bank.

 - Traveling Overseas

 Remember, most other countries utilize the full Chip and Pin technology to reduce fraud.